A Geomechanically-Informed Framework for Wellbore Trajectory Prediction: Integrating First-Principles Kinematics with a Rigorous Derivation of Gated Recurrent Networks: Theoretical Background and Related Work

 \subsubsection{The Vanishing and Exploding Gradient Problem}

 Recurrent Neural Networks remember from previous jobs, which is a plus point.
-But teaching them is not that easy because of the vanishing and exploding gradient problems.
+But teaching them is not that easy because of the vanishing and exploding gradient problems \hyperlink{hochreiter1997}{(Hochreiter and Schmidhuber, 1997)}.
 What makes them hard to train is where BPTT calculates gradient by unrolling the network through time layers.

 Consider the gradient of the loss at time step $T$ in the hidden state at a much earlier time step $t \ll T$.
 The chain rule dictates that it's a product of Jacobian matrices:

 Each Jacobian term is $\frac{\partial \mathbf{h}_k}{\partial \mathbf{h}_{k-1}} = \text{diag}(\sigma_h'(\cdot)) \mathbf{W}_{hh}$.
 Multiplication of the matrix $\mathbf{W}_{hh}$ over and over in several time steps regulates the output of the resulting product.
 If the maximum singular value of the matrix $\mathbf{W}_{hh}$ exceeds 1, the gradient norm increases too rapidly, so the gradients explode, and the learning is unstable.
 However, whenever the maximum singular value is less than 1, the norm decreases too rapidly, so the gradients vanish, and the network cannot learn long-range dependencies anymore.